 From April 3 through October 3, 2022, all visitors entering Arches between 6 am and 5 pm require a timed entry ticket in addition to a park pass or entrance fee to enter the park.
 Learn more about the Timed Entry Pilot at nps.gov.

 The first stop, only a mile into the park’s entrance, will be the visitor center.
 Here there are all the resources needed about the history, geology, wildlife, and sights within the awe-inspiring area.
 There’s a gift shop and bookstore for all your souvenir needs as well.

 Rangers are available to answer questions and offer advice, a great resource.
 The film Window in Time is a beautiful display about the serene and surreal terrain playing on a loop throughout the day.
 Fill up your water, grab a map, and get ready for an adventure of a lifetime.

 The second stop four miles in will be Park Avenue.
 Though there aren’t any arches, this is a fabulous foray into the landscape of miraculous natural monuments.
-The trail is about a mile out and back for a fairly easy hike to begin your explorations.
+The trail is about a mile out and back for a relatively easy hike to begin your explorations.
 Here you can see the Three Gossips and Courthouse Tower formations up close and personal with staggering cliff walls surrounding you if you choose to do the hike.
 Though many will just stop at the viewpoint for some photographs and sightseeing.